Community detection with node attributes in multilayer networks: Methods

 The goal is to find the latent parameters $\Theta$ using the data $A$ and $X$.
 In other words, given an observed multilayer network with adjacency tensor $A$ and design matrix $X$, our goal is to simultaneously infer the node's membership vectors $u_i$ and $v_i$ $\forall i\in \{1,...,N \}$; the affinity matrices $W^{(\alpha)}$, $ \forall \alpha \in \{1,\dots, L\}$, and the matrix $\beta = [\beta_{kz}] \in \mathbb{R}^{C \times Z}$, which captures correlations between communities and attributes.
+A visual overview of the proposed model is shown in Fig. \ref{fig:graphicalmodel}.
 We consider a probabilistic generative model where \mtcov\text{} generates the network and the attributes probabilistically, assuming an underlying structure consisting of $C$ overlapping communities.
-We adopt a maximum likelihood approach where, given the latent parameters $\Theta$, we assume that the data $A$ and $X$ have independent likelihoods;

-in other words, we assume that $A$ and $X$ are \textit{conditionally independent} given the latent parameters $\Theta$.
+We adopt a maximum likelihood approach where, given the latent parameters $\Theta$, we assume that the data $A$ and $X$ have independent likelihoods; in other words, we assume that $A$ and $X$ are \textit{conditionally independent} given the latent parameters $\Theta$.
 In addition, we assume that the memberships $U$ and $V$ couple the two datasets, as they are parameters shared between the two likelihoods; whereas the $W$ and $\beta$ are specific to the adjacency and design matrix respectively.
 We describe separately the procedures for modeling the topology of the network and the node attributes and then we show how to combine them in a unified log-likelihood framework.